Tiffany-Bergett/Data_projects_TripleTen/Puget Sound/README.md

 ⚠️🚧 PROJECT CURRENTLY UNDER CONSTRUCTION - Just needs Loom video & Loom Links ⚠️🚧

-# File Title: Puget Sound
+# File Title: Puget Sound Water Quality

 This was a Code Jam **Competition** project that I worked on after the TripleTen Business Intelligence Analytics Program.
 It was a light-hearted team project designed to showcase my Tableau and Collaboration skills.
 The purpose was to create a visually compelling story from a provided dataset **in 4 days with Tableau and collaboration**.